Courses

 Students choose a faculty member to oversee this independent study.
 The student and the faculty member work together to develop course content.

-Full details for CHLIT 4421 - Directed Study
+Full details for CHLIT 4422 - Directed Study

 Fall, Spring.

-CHLIT6621 Advanced Directed Reading
+CHLIT6622 Advanced Directed Reading

 Students choose a faculty member to oversee this independent study.
 The student and the faculty member work together to develop class readings.

-Full details for CHLIT 6621 - Advanced Directed Reading
+Full details for CHLIT 6622 - Advanced Directed Reading

-HINDI1121 Elementary Hindi I
+HINDI1122 Elementary Hindi II

 Designed for students who have no prior background in Hindi and wish to develop some basic speaking and written skills.
 This course offers a balanced treatment of speaking, listening comprehension, reading, and writing skills.
-By the end of the Elementary Hindi sequence, students will be able to (1) converse and comprehend conversations on topics such as personal needs and social activities; (2) listen and communicate main ideas of simple stories and conversations in Hindi; (3) read aloud/pronounce and write in Hindi-Urdu scripts at satisfactory speed; (4) familiarize themselves with the language through the meaning cultural contexts and background.
+By the end of the Elementary Hindi sequence, students will beable to (1) converse and comprehend conversations on topics such as personal needs and social activities; (2) listen and communicate main ideas of simple stories and conversations in Hindi; (3) read aloud/pronounce and write in Hindi-Urdu scripts at a satisfactory speed; (4) familiarize themselves with the language through the meaning cultural contexts and background.

-HINDI2201 Intermediate Hindi I
+HINDI2202 Intermediate Hindi II

 Throughout this course sequence all aspects of language learning are practiced; listening, speaking, reading, and writing.
 Video materials are used and the emphasis is on the conversational aspect of the language.

-HINDI3301 Advanced Hindi I
+HINDI3302 Advanced Hindi II

+This is a continuation of HINDI 3301.
 Selected readings in modern Hindi literature.
 Continued work on fluency in speaking Hindi on an advanced level.
 There will be a combination of different reading materials from literature, journals, newspapers, and many social, entertainment, and political magazines in Hindi.
 Discussions will be based on those readings and articles, hence giving opportunities to express views and opinions in a fluent and effective manner.

 INDO1100 Elements of Indonesian Language and Culture